-Who is DSNP-eligible?
-Those who qualify for both Medicare and Medicaid are eligible.
+Who is Dual Eligible?
+Those who qualify for both Medicare and Medicaid are considered dual eligible.

-Medicare-eligible: Americans 65 and older, and Americans younger than 65 who qualify due to a permanent disability, end-stage renal disease (ESRD) or ALS (also called Lou Gehrig's disease).
+Medicare-eligible: Americans 65 and older, Americans younger than 65 who qualify due to a permanent disability, end-stage renal disease (ESRD) or ALS (also called Lou Gehrig's disease).